Stella Quimbo: 2025 Marikina mayoral campaign

+Background

 Shortly before the 2024 State of the Nation Address on July 22, 2024, Miro confirmed that Quimbo will run for mayor of Marikina in the 2025 local elections and thus will not seek another term as representative.
 She filed her candidacy for mayor in October 2022, with Del de Guzman as her vice mayoral running mate.
 Her camp contested the election as Team Bagong Marikina (lit.
 'Team New Marikina'; also stylized as Team Bagong Marik1na) and positioned themselves as the opposition to the incumbent administration led by Mayor Marcelino Teodoro, which she had criticized as being adversarial to her projects and policies as representative.

+Campaign

 Quimbo's mayoral platform revolved around managing the city's debt, carrying out their vision of transforming Marikina into a "business-friendly" start-up city, and attending to the needs of the city's health centers.
 Her campaign emphasized the city's ₱3.6 billion outstanding debt as a key issue and proposed cutting business taxes and securing adequate funding from the national government as a response.
 She also expressed support for the Wawa Dam project as a means of flood control and attracting businesses and investments into the city.

 The Quimbo campaign was characterized by its media appearances in contrast to the Teodoros' preference for alliance-sanctioned events.
-Quimbo criticized the proliferation of disinformation during the campaign, having been the subject of fake graphics that circulated on social media.
+Her opponents accused her campaign style of being a smear campaign.
+She criticized the proliferation of disinformation during the campaign, having been the subject of fake graphics that circulated on social media.

+During the campaign, she faced criticism for her appearances with luxury goods, which led to allegations of ill-gotten wealth.
+Her supporters, including Former Governor of the Bangko Sentral ng Pilipinas Felipe Medalla, have deemed the allegations misogynistic and credited Quimbo's wealth to her consulting income from academia.

 On April 26, 2025, the Commission on Elections (COMELEC) Kontra Bigay committee issued show-cause orders to Quimbo and her husband, Miro, to explain their conduct over alleged incidents of vote buying and abuse of state resources during their respective campaigns.
 In response, they released a joint statement denying the claims and ensuring their compliance with the order.

-Quimbo's campaign tactics have received criticism from her opponents for being akin to that of a smear campaign.
+Results and aftermath

 Quimbo went on to be narrowly defeated by fellow representative Maan Teodoro in the race with the closest vote margin since 2016.
-Despite her loss, de Guzman, her running mate, went on to defeat the incumbent vice mayor Marion Andres, with a narrower margin, marking his return to elected office.
+Despite her loss, de Guzman, her running mate, went on to defeat the incumbent vice mayor Marion Andres, by narrower margin, marking his return to elected office.
 Quimbo promptly conceded to Teodoro on May 13 and expressed her acceptance of the result.
 She would reverse later reverse her position months later, filing an electoral protest before the COMELEC, citing alleged irregularities and anomalies in the election's conduct.